“Hey, Boss. Do you have a minute?” How many times a week do you hear that? It can be frustrating to hear those words when you

 Employees will interrupt you to get clarification about what you really expect them to do.
-This occurs when employees are unclear about your expectations or when you have a habit of jumping in a doing their work (aka “micromanaging”).
+This occurs when employees are unclear about your expectations or when you have a habit of jumping in to do their work (aka “micromanaging”).
 To counter this, get clear about how your time is best spent and which tasks and meetings could be delegated to direct reports.
-Also, clarify your expectations by defining the scope of work they are tasked with along with deadlines and check-in points.
+Also, clarify your expectations by defining the scope of work you assign them, along with deadlines and check-in points.

 Hidden Meaning 2: “I’m not touching this with a 10-ft. pole.”

-When things “blow up”, employees will interrupt you to solve the problem they see as above their pay grades.
-Often, you can avoid “fires”.
+When things “blow up”, employees will interrupt you to solve the problem they see as “above their pay grades”.
+Often, you can avoid these types of “fires”.
 Minimize this type of interruption by exploring “why” things went sideways to begin with by using The 5 Whys technique.
 Once you know the root cause of the “fire”, you can put things in place to avoid these types of events and the interruptions that result.

 Hidden Meaning 3: “This isn’t working the way it should.”

-When processes aren’t working consistently to produce the expected results, you’re likely to get an unannounced knock at your door about how to get something done.
-Decrease interruptions due to process questions by spending time up front to (1) clarify ownership of processes, (2) automate what you can, and (3) fix the root causes of backlogs, poor handoffs, and errors.
+When processes aren’t working consistently to produce the expected results, you’re likely to get an unannounced knock at your door with a question about how to do something.
+Decrease interruptions due to process questions by spending time up front to (1) clarify ownership of processes, (2) automate what you can, and (3) fix the root causes of backlogs, poor hand-offs, and errors.

 Hidden Meaning 4: “When are you gonna be around to discuss this?”